Professors: Gaber, S. Johnson (Chair)

 READINGS IN THE SYNOPTIC GOSPELS

 A comparative study of the synoptic tradition in Greek.
 Prerequisite: GRK 102 or equivalent or consent of instructor.
 Alternate years.

 READINGS IN THE PAULINE EPISTLES

 Selected readings from the letters of Paul in Greek with a focus on the translation of one letter in its entirety.
-Prerequisite: GRK 221 or equivalent.
+Prerequisite: GRK 221 or equivalent or consent of instructor.
 Alternate years.